NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_android_app_DRAFT.md

 ## Final comments

 The first input of the workflow is used as the GitHub release to upload the bundle.
-The second input parameter defines the release in Google Play Console and the app build number is taken from the `manifest.yaml`.
-The build number needs to be bumped for every build, otherwise the upload is not accepted by Google Play Console.
+The second input parameter defines the release in Google Play Console.
+The app build number is taken from the `manifest.yaml`.
+The build number needs to be bumped for every build or the upload is not accepted by Google Play Console.

 Workflow runs are free for public repositories on GitHub.
 If your project is private, it will use build minutes from your allowance ([2000 minutes per month on a free account][github-actions-free]).